Hypermobility and Sleep

 Changing sleeping positions

-Our second most favourite sleeping position for those with EDS and hypermobility, at a whopping 20%, was changing sleeping positions depending on the pain at that time or during the night.
+Our second favourite sleeping position for those with EDS and hypermobility, at a whopping 20%, was changing sleeping positions depending on the pain at that time or during the night.
 This makes a lot of sense as to why it is so popular.
-After all, if your shoulder was fine last week when you were side sleeping, but dislocated this week, then back sleeping is going to be better for the shoulder.
+After all, if your shoulder was fine last week when you were sleeping, but dislocated ed this week, then back sleeping is going to be better for the shoulder.
 But, we still hit the problems of different comorbidities that come with EDS and hypermobility.
 Issues like GERD and sleep apnea.
 Whilst a normal side sleeper may switch to back sleeping because of hip pain, issues like sleep apnea and Gerd have the potential to cause even more sleep disturbances.
 Often more than what the shoulder would have caused.

-What can often occur for this subset of EDS and hypermobility sleepers, is that they end up playing a night-time game of “chase the pain”.
+What can often occur for this subset of EDS and hypermobility sleepers is that they end up playing a night-time game of “chase the pain”.
 They lay on their back for a little while until their back hurts or reflux kicks in.
-Then they turn over to their side to let their reflux settle down and their back pain lessens, only for their shoulders to start hurting, forcing them into another position.
+Then they turn over to their side to let their reflux settle down, and their back pain lessens, only for their shoulders to start hurting, forcing them into another position.
 Effectively, they spend the entire night trying to outrun various issues and pain.

 Finding your sleep position when hypermobile